waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.marketplace_resource_termination_scheduled_staff

-A notification of a resource termination.
-The recipients are project administrators and managers.
+Notifies project admins/managers that a resource termination was scheduled by a staff member.

 #### Templates